 Scott Grimes is a Software Engineer with 19 years of experience on DoD Projects working in the Omaha area as a Software Engineer and Product Owner, and is an experienced Agile software developer.
 Scott is a Co-Organizer of the Agile for Defense group in Bellevue, NE, and an advocate for Agile practices.
 Scott works as the Chief Product Owner for the Global Adaptive Planning project at USSTRATCOM, and is a ScrumAlliance Certified Scrum Professional (CSP-SM and CSP-PO), as well as a PMI-Agile Certified Professional.
 Scott has a MS in Computer Science from University of Nebraska, Omaha, and a BS in Computer Science from Iowa State University.

-Mary is currently a Java Developer Advocate for IBM Cognitive Applications Group, specializing in Reactive Java systems.
-She has been riding the software tech waves since 1989, starting with Unix and C, then set sail for Java, open source, and web in the new Millennium, and now venturing into reactive, mobile, and the DevOps space.
+Mary is a Senior Developer Advocate at IBM with the Websphere team, focusing on Liberty, Microprofile, Java, Open Source, Cloud, Reactive and Distributed Systems.
+She started working as a software engineer with C and Unix, then transitioned into Java, Open Source, and web development in the new Millennium, and now she has ventured into Reactive, Mobile, and the DevOps/Cloud space.
 In her previous incarnations, she worked for several technology product companies in the Route 128 Boston Technology Corridor as well the San Francisco Bay Area.
-She now resides in the Greater Chicago area, and is an Executive Board member and the Director of Meetings for the Chicago Java Users Group (CJUG).
+She now resides in the Greater Chicago area, and is the President and Executive Board Member of the Chicago Java Users Group (CJUG).
+She is also an active co-organizers for the Data, Cloud and AI In Chicago, Chicago Cloud, and IBM Cloud Chicago meetup groups.
 Mary continues to be amazed by how software innovations can dramatically transform our lives.
-She can't wait to see what the next tech wave will be like.
+Despite the many challenges in an ever-evolving technical world, she gets energized by the constant change and believes that she has uncovered the pathway to staying young.
+She can’t wait to see what the next tech wave will be like.

 Rob Hedgpeth has been slinging code since the early 2000's.
 Like many others, he started his journey by building pretty horrendous looking websites.
 Fortunately, for the world, he has since evolved and has branched out to a variety of projects across web, desktop, mobile, and IoT.
 During his time at Xamarin and Microsoft he contributed to the architecture and development of many mobile apps using native and cross-platform development platforms.
 Now as a developer advocate for Couchbase, Rob gets to combine his love for technology with his mission to fuel developers' curiosity and passion.
 In his free time you can find Rob failing to control his dogs, getting utterly dismantled at Overwatch, or trying to convince himself that he actually enjoys working out.

+Courtney is a Technical Accessibility Specialist for Gallup, a company that provides analytics and advice for everything that matters, in Omaha, Nebraska.
 Courtney's passion for the web all started with teaching her 11-year-old self how to write CSS on a dial-up internet connection on a farm in rural Iowa.
-Since then she has been in a myriad of positions including a Flash developer for several higher ed institutions, a Joomla developer, a brief stint as a server admin, a designer, a full stack developer, and a project manager.
-Currently, Courtney is a UX Developer, Scrum Master, and Accessibility Compliance Specialist for Gallup in Omaha, Nebraska.
+Since then she has been in a myriad of positions including a Flash developer, a brief stint as a server admin, a designer, a full stack developer, and a project manager.
 Her passion is making a web that is usable and accessible to all.
+When she's not playing with new technology, you can find her creating new recipes in her kitchen or working on her farm.

 Evan is a Google Developer Expert in Machine learning.
 He has a computer science degree from Iowa State and a master's degree from Georgia Tech with a specialization in machine learning.
 He has been writing .NET code for the last 15 years.